Widdershin/Scroll/README.md

 Scroll
 ======

-Scroll is a PyGame wrapper, to help you quickly create modular 2D games
+Scroll is a Roguelike framework built on top of Pyglet.